uwetom/Principles-of-3D-Maya-tutorials/worksheet_3_textures.md

 ![existing material button](images/worksheet_1/existing_material.jpg)

 - You should now see the material on the cactus, but it may look distorted and stretched.
-This is becase it has not been UV mapped.
+This is because it has not been UV mapped.

 ![cactus with stretched material on it](images/worksheet_1/stretched_material.jpg)

 - The easiest solution to this is to use automatic mapping.
-- With the cactus still selected, select UV > Automatic from the top menu
+- With the cactus still selected, select **UV > Automatic** from the top menu

 ![automatic uving](images/worksheet_1/automatic_uv.jpg)

-- This should do a fairly good job at UV mapping the cactus for you
+- This should do a good job at UV mapping the cactus for you

 ![cactus with correct texture on it](images/worksheet_1/automatically_mapped_cactus.jpg)